-- The Alley Gating Scheme is primarily for alleyways acting as service roads to at least six properties. - Residents must live in an area vulnerable to crime or anti-social behaviour, (such as fly-tipping or graffiti). - Residents must be aware this is a community-led, self-help scheme and the council will only contribute up to a maximum of 90% of the installation of the gates. - Council funded alley gating schemes can only be implemented on private land. - Gating is not permitted on a public highway or public right of way. - Gates should be positioned to make an enclosed area with no open exits and should be visible from the street. - Gates must conform to the gate specification (for more information on this please see the 'Designing your Scheme' section on page 7). - Planning permission is not usually necessary, but residents are advised to check with the planning department if there is any doubt. - Residents accept direct responsibility for the security of the keys and agree to take responsibility for upkeep and repair of the gates once they are installed.
+- The Alley Gating Scheme is for alleyways acting as service roads to at least 6 properties. - Residents must live in an area vulnerable to crime or anti-social behaviour, (such as fly-tipping or graffiti). - Residents must be aware this is a community-led, self-help scheme and the council will only contribute up to a maximum of 90% of the installation of the gates. - Alley gating schemes can only be implemented on private land.
+Gating is not permitted on a public highway or public right of way. - Gates should be positioned to make an enclosed area with no open exits and should be visible from the street. - Gates must conform to the gate specification (for more information on this please see the 'Designing your Scheme' section on page 7). - Planning permission is not usually necessary, but residents are advised to check with the planning department if there is any doubt. - Residents accept direct responsibility for the security of the keys and for upkeep and repair of the gates once they are installed.

 - Businesses who wish to apply for alley gates will be expected to contribute between 50-70%.
-Each scheme will be treated on a case by case basis. - Electronic gates are not usually provided as standard within this scheme however, they may be considered where there is evidence that a management company has been established and there are sufficient financial resources to fund the ongoing maintenance of the gates.
+Each scheme will be treated on a case by case basis. - Electronic gates are not usually provided by this scheme, however they may be considered where there is evidence that a management company has been established and there are sufficient financial resources to fund the ongoing maintenance of the gates.